olufifun/chingu-solo-project/README.md

 <img src="img/Screenshot-1.png">

 ## Tech Stack
-Built with
+Built with HTML5, CSS3 and JavaScript
-    -HTML5
-    -CSS3
-    -JavaScript

 ## Deployment
 You can see the deployed project on konker.netlify.com.